Skip to Main Content

 • MLA style (Modern Language Association) is typically used in Literature studies.

 Bottom line: Check with your professor to make sure you use the style required for that class.
-And whatever style you choose, BE CONSISTENT!
+Also, regardless of whatever style you use, BE CONSISTENT!

 Additional Resources